 In this study, inter-varietal differences of chemical composition and nutritional properties of coconut testa flour of different indigenous cultivars were compared.
 In general, coconut testa flour of all cultivars displayed higher contents of protein and fat than wheat flour; hence partial substitution of wheat flour with coconut testa flour would improve the nutritional quality of flour-based products.
-Among the different cultivars, the highest protein content was observed in GT while the lowest protein value was noted in SR while least fat content was found with $T \times T$.
-The maximum ash content was found with RT while the lowest ash content was in
+Among the different cultivars, the highest protein content was observed in GT while the lowest protein value was observed for COM variety.
+The highest fat content was noted in SR while least fat content was found in T×T. The maximum ash content was found in RT while the lowest ash content was in GT variety.

-GT variety.
 COM hybrid had the highest carbohydrate content while the lowest carbohydrate content was recorded for SR variety.
 In general, coconut testa flour of all cultivars contained micro-minerals such as Mn, Cu and Zn.
 There were noticeable cultivar differences with regard to mineral composition.
 Highest amounts of Fe and Mn were present in SR while the highest content of Cu and Zn were found with RT.
 All these findings suggest that coconut testa flour can become a potential source for value addition purposes and reduce the wastage of under-utilised coconut testa generated by the coconut processing sector.